Lesson Contents

-In this lesson, I want to show you how to configure an Etherchannel between your Cisco Catalyst Switch and a Synology NAS device.
-I’m using a Cisco 3560X switch and a Synology DS812+ rackstation that has two gigabit interfaces.
-The Synology NAS and the Cisco switch both support LACP (Link Aggregation Control Protocol).
+In this lesson, I will show you how to configure an Etherchannel between your Cisco Catalyst Switch and a Synology NAS device.
+I’m using a Cisco 3560X switch and a Synology DS812+ rackstation with two gigabit interfaces.
+The Synology NAS and the Cisco switch support LACP (Link Aggregation Control Protocol).

 Here’s what it looks like: